cssnr/mirror-repository-action/README.md

 If providing a `host` the `url` is created from `host`/`owner`/`repo` using either provided values or source repository values.

-1. Create Remote Repository to Mirror Too, for example on: https://codeberg.org
+1. Create Remote Repository to Mirror, or set `create` to `true`, for example on: https://codeberg.org
-2. Create a Token to use as a Password for Pushing Commits on this Mirror.
+2. Create a Token to use as a Password for Pushing Commits on this Mirror, or Creating Repositories.
 3. Go to the settings for your source repository on GitHub and add the `CODEBERG_TOKEN` secret.
 4. Add the following file to the following location: `.github/workflows/mirror.yaml`